Hot off the heels of a Barcelona girls’ trip, I boarded a plane to San Francisco. The ultimate destination: Napa Valley.

 Tours of the winery are self-guided, from tasting station to tasting station (we enjoyed this, too), and one should relax on the terraces for fabulous views over Napa Valley.

-Sterling Vineyard’s architecture was modeled after that of the Greek island of Mykonos, where Sterling founder Peter Newton once lived.
+Sterling Vineyard’s architecture was modeled after the Greek island of Mykonos, where Sterling founder Peter Newton once lived.
 Before we left, I (along with everyone else in our group) stomped grapes… a bucket list item for me, definitely!

 You can stomp grapes at Sterling Vineyards in Napa Valley!